Trusted

 Collateral liquidation

-When a user wants to borrow crypto, they have to deposit collateral, which will cover the loan.
+When a user wants to borrow crypto, they have to deposit collateral on the lending platform, which will cover the loan.
 This is how DeFi loans work.
 Some lending protocols require as much as 200% of the value borrowed to be deposited as collateral.

 This means that a user needs to deposit an asset to borrow another one.
 If the deposit or collateral suddenly plummets in value, the pool will try to recuperate the loss by selling the collateral on the open market, but there still can occur a loss of value, which leaves the liquidity providers exposed to loss.